 The left panel of this figure shows the sign-up dates of followers of the New York Times Chinese and Apple Daily Twitter accounts.
 Many followers of these accounts signed up for Twitter immediately following the Instagram block.
 This increase in sign-ups-users who eventually followed NYT Chinese and Apple Daily-continues long after the Instagram block.
-This increase in sign-ups-users what all Chinese language Twitter users accumulated approximately 33,750 more followers from new Twitter sign-ups than what we would expect based on pre-block trends.
+The right panel of this figure shows that all Chinese language Twitter users accumulated approximately 33,750 more followers from new Twitter sign-ups than what we would expect based on pre-block trends.
 This cumulative increase was calculated using a cumulate sum of the number of new followers minus the number of expected followers, where the expected followers was the mean daily number of new followers prior to the Instagram block.